vdd-rai/NucleonNucleon/README.md

 This repository contains the scripts used to perform the numerical calculations of the master's thesis ''Nucleon-nucleon potentials from generalized Skyrme models''.

-Below is a brief description of the purpose of each script:
+Below is a brief description of the procedure:

 ## Step 1: generate (r,Q)
 - Use _sample.py_.
 Generates _Q.npy_ and _r.npy_.